 NOTE: Both trigger jumpers must be set to HIGH (outward setting).
 Apparently this relay is occasionally shipped with the jumpers set to LOW (inward), which would require different wiring from what I’ve shown.

 YET ANOTHER NOTE: Sometime in 2016, these CN101A digital timers changed so the two power leads are reversed from how earlier CN101A timers work.
 I’ve updated the wiring diagram above to reflect this change, so now looking at the timers from the front, (-) is connected at the far left & (+) is 2nd in from the left.

 - (2) 12V programmable digital timers

 - 12V linear actuator, 8″ extension, IP65 rated w/ built-in limit switches & mounting brackets from eBay (or get it on Amazon)

 If you want a guillotine door instead of a swing door, get a 12″ extension linear actuator instead.
-Maybe call it a “vertically sliding door” around your chickens.
+Although around your chickens, maybe call it a “vertically sliding door”…